Lolzen/io-packages/README.md

 ### Small

-- [ ] `timedatectl` is missing; Steam calls it twice at startup and the timezone cannot be set from the client
-- [ ] `jupiter-amp-control` is a stub — the target script is not in any available mirror.
+- [ ] `jupiter-amp-control` is a stub — the target script is in none of Valve's published packages.
 Audio works without it
 - [ ] `steamos-reboot-other` is a stub; it belongs to SteamOS A/B updates,
       which Io does not have
 - [ ] Bump revisions consistently; several packages still carry numbers from